-A= 90% or above

-B = 80-89%

-F = 59% or below
+A = 90% or above B = 80-89% C = 70-79% D = 60-69% F = 59% or below

 Remember: Culinary Students, Dining Service Management class and Quantity Food Production classes work together as a team.
 FOH and BOH together make a successful dining experience.
 These classes are unique and challenging.
 These classes may require you to attend at times not listed on the following schedule of classes.
+It is sometimes necessary to accept dining reservations on dates other than Thursday nights.
+It is my sincere hope you will be receptive to this need and be flexible.
 Bonus points will be given for your volunteer work on dates to be announced later.
 Please note that signing up for volunteer work and then not showing up will cause you to lose the same number of points that are being offered to those who do show up.
 This schedule is subject to change without prior written notice from the instructor.